 Simply pick your favorite color and design for the strap, connect it to the shoe, and walk confidently.

-The ankle straps also aid in walking on slippery surfaces while providing superb foot support.
+The shoe straps also aid in walking on slippery surfaces while providing superb foot support for high heeled shoes.

 As a result, you’ll appreciate the convenience it provides in your daily life.

 Stick Two Adhesive Bandages to Make Non-Slip Shoe

 If you constantly stumble around at work, this is a huge relief.

 And this is also quite intriguing.

 While all of the other hacks work on the outsoles of the shoes, the adhesive bandages can be used on the inside.

 Apply one adhesive bandage to each pair of shoes and adjust your feet as needed.